Sunday, April 30, 2017

 Below, you can tell how much acreage is used for the power plant (almost half the area)... for an outdated polluting system (of profit).
 Where are Tesla's inventions to save us?

-Because we're a city living in the footprint of Industrial-era robber-barons--who made their fortune on coal/oil and Thomas Edison / General Electric electricity, our city is powered inefficiently by dirty methods.
+New York City exists in the footprint of Industrial-era robber-barons who made their fortunes on coal, oil, Thomas Edison inventions, and General Electric devices.
+So, the city is powered inefficiently by dirty methods.
 Air and water power are equally possible but are continually disregarded.

 Or why subway stations still aren't air conditioned (nor do they have fans to circulate air).